-How to Raise Performance with Balanced Scorecards
+How to Boost Performance with Balanced Scorecards

 A common issue in the modern business community is finding an accurate, yet efficient, way to measure performance management.
 Almost everyone in the business world today agrees on the need for an accurate and efficient method, but the problem arises when it comes to choosing one.